 Then again, the weight of the mind is an interesting thing.
 Again, we understand the weight of a bucket with wet cement as opposed to when the bucket is empty.
 But the weight of emotions can be infinite sometimes.
 And again, someone will always come along and say, “Hey, don’t you think it’s time you let that go?”

 We can certainly attest the world would be a lot lighter if we did let go.
 Then again, if it were easy then we could forget about it, right?

 They call this weight an unresolved tension.
 This is the weight of something stressful or anxious.
-This is the weight of rejection or fear, pain, shame, and/or guilt.
+This is the weight of rejection or fear, pain, shame and/or guilt.
 No one else can tell how much this weighs to you.
-The same as no one will ever understand the physical relation to you lifting a bucket of wet cement or an empty one; your feelings and your relation to weight and gravity are yours; hence, this is why the most hated advice (although perhaps necessary) is “Why don’t you just let that go?”
+The same as no one will ever understand the physical relation to you lifting a bucket of wet cement or an empty one; your feelings and your relation to weight and gravity are yours.
+Hence, this is why the most hated advice (although perhaps necessary) is “Why don’t you just let that go?”

 There comes a time when the weight of a moment is not as heavy.
 There comes a time when either our strength improves or the hands of time have decreased the gravity between us.
-There also comes a time when a piece of us is free enough to decide and move onward and the heartfelt memories that brought us a tear have been forgiven enough to promote a smile.
+There also comes a time when a piece of us is free enough to decide to move onward and the heartfelt memories that brought us a tear have been forgiven enough to promote a smile.

 There also comes a time when a person can only hurt so much.
 And we hold on.
 We hold on because we don’t know what else to do.
 We’re afraid to let go; as if this means we’re not loyal to our love.